DNS-Hackathon-2023/diggin-in/security.md

 - global restrictions to prevent DDOS is not in scope at this time, but may be relevant if fleet based test suites are deployed.
 This requires some sort of orchestration.
 - a public list of known hosts may be either helpful or harmful, as it can be used by network admins to generate white-/black-lists as well as by malicious parties to find vulnerable implementations.
 Also out of scope at this time.

+# Implementation notes

+- starlark-go provides `thread.SetMaxExecutionSteps` to limit CPU usage of starlark script

+- no way in starlark-go to restrict memory usage (other than as a side-effect of limiting CPU usage)

+- command-line arguments to `dig` are (currently) unrestrictec, which gives starlark scripts access to arbitrary ports and IP addresses, and ask dig to try reading arbitrary files